nginx-proxy/nginx-proxy/README.md

 ```

 You'll need apache2-utils on the machine where you plan to create the htpasswd file.
 Follow these [instructions](http://httpd.apache.org/docs/2.2/programs/htpasswd.html)

+### Client Certificates Support

+Client certificates can be supported by defining the following environment variables:
+`CLIENT_CA` to be set to the certificate to validate the clients against
+`VERIFY_CLIENT` can be set to `on` to  verify clients, `off` to ignore the client certificates, or `optional` the default to request but not verify
+`VERIFY_DEPTH` to the depth to verify the client certificate

 ### Custom Nginx Configuration